How to Perform Backups and Restorations in SQL Management Studio

 - RESTORE WITH RECOVERY: Makes the database operational after the restore.

-- RESTORE WITH NORECOVERY: Keeps the database in a restoring state for additional backups.
+- RESTORE WITH NORECOVERY: Leaves the database in a restoring state for additional backups.

 - Click OK to start the restoration process.